Johannes Gutenberg and the Printing Press

 A good cook can take leftovers and turn them into a delicious meal.
-Like a good cook, Johann Gutenberg took what had already been discovered and created a small invention that had a large impact on history.
+Like a good cook, Johannes Gutenberg took what had already been discovered and created a small invention that had a large impact on history.
 About 1450, Gutenberg crafted the printing press, a machine that allowed him to move small blocks of letters in such a way that written material could be printed and mass-produced.

 Few people outside the clergy could read in Guttenberg’s time, but with the invention of the printing press, books became less expensive and therefore more available for people to read.
 As a result, literacy spread through Europe.